mettle/sendportal-docs/configuration-and-setup.md

 > If you are not going to be inviting any other users or team members to your SendPortal installation, then this section can be ignored.

-> There is no relationship between SendPortal's internal mail configuration and any Email Services that are configured for a workspace.
+> There is no relationship between SendPortal's internal mail configuration and any email services that are configured for a workspace.

 > Make sure the registration functionality is enabled by the `SENDPORTAL_REGISTER=true` parameter.